 Main content

-Datshiane Navanayagam talks to translators from Turkey and Argentina about giving a writer's work a new life in another language and the impact of digital translation.
+Datshiane Navanayagam talks to literary translators from Turkey and Argentina about giving a writer's work a new life in another language and the impact of digital translation.

 Datshiane Navanayagam talks to translators from Turkey and Argentina about giving a writer's work a new life in another language, and whether the age of digital translation is putting the craft in jeopardy.